apache/flink/docs/dev/stream/state/custom_serialization.md

 ## Implementation notes and best practices

+Apart from the following two points, we also recommend that serializers with nested serializers implement snapshotting by extending `CompositeTypeSerializerSnapshot` as a subclass.
+Please refer to the [next section]({{ site.baseurl }}/dev/stream/state/custom_serialization.html#extending-compositetypeserializersnapshot-for-snapshots-of-serializers-with-nested-serializers) for more details.

 #### 1. Flink restores serializer snapshots by instantiating them with their classname

 A serializer's snapshot, being the single source of truth for how a registered state was serialized, serves as an